rolfbjarne/MonoTouch.ZBar/README.md

 makefile or open and compile the ZBar.MonoTouch.sln

 ## Compiling for iOS-unified
-Simply drop the libzbar.a (make sure it has all supported architecturs `lipo -info libzbar.a.
-It should output Architectures in the fat file: ../.lib/libzbar.a are: armv7 armv7s arm64`
+Simply drop the libzbar.a (make sure it has all supported architecturs `lipo -info libzbar.a` It should output `Architectures in the fat file: ../.lib/libzbar.a are: armv7 armv7s arm64`

 After that simple type `$make unified` and the output will be located at the same folder as project resides